colinodell/google-meet-hass-extension/README.md

 ## Installation

+You can install this via the Chrome Web Store here: https://chrome.google.com/webstore/detail/google-meet-%3C%3E-home-assis/gghhlbjdgdemfjmkdfoiebpobebkkccm?hl=en&authuser=0

+Or you can download and build it yourself:

 1. Download this project
 2. Run `yarn install && yarn build` in the repo root
 3. Visit [`chrome://extensions`](chrome://extensions) in your browser